JakariaKhan-CSE/flutter_mvvm_architecture/README.md

 Improved developer experience: MVVM can lead to a more organized and maintainable codebase, making it easier for developers to work on the project.
 A new Flutter project.

+## Feature
+when click done (in textfield) then focus auto move to the next textfield

 ## Getting Started

 This project is a starting point for a Flutter application.